bgamari/ghc-wiki-import/trac-admin.md

 Trac is distributed with a powerful command-line configuration tool.
 This tool can be used to configure and customize your Trac-installation to better fit your needs.

-Some of those operations can also be performed via the *Admin* web interface, an updated version of the [ WebAdmin](http://trac.edgewall.org/intertrac/WebAdmin) plugin now integrated within Trac (since version 0.11).
+Some of those configurations can also be performed via the web administration module.

 ## Usage

-For nearly every `trac-admin` command, you'll need to specify the path to the [TracEnvironment](trac-environment) that you want to administer as the first argument, for example:
+For nearly every `trac-admin` command, you will need to specify the path to the [TracEnvironment](trac-environment) that you want to administer as the first argument:

 ```wiki